rkc137/csetup/README.md

 ## Generated Files

-output folder looks like this
+output folder looks like this (i dont use ai for that i swear)

 ```
 /MyProject